Photo by Prophsee Journals on Unsplash

 Self love is defined as love of self or a regard for one’s advantage or happiness.
 Self love means having a high regard for your own wellbeing.
 Taking care of your needs and not sacrificing your wellbeing to please others.

-What is journalling?
+What is journaling?

-Journalling involved the practise of keeping a diary or a journal.
+Journaling involved the practise of keeping a diary or a journal.
 It is where you can write down and explore your thoughts and feelings so that you can understand them more clearly.
 If you struggle with stress, anxiety and depression keeping a journal is a great tool.
-Journalling can help you gain control of your emotions and improve your mental health.
+Journaling can help you gain control of your emotions and improve your mental health.
 All you need is a notebook and a pen.

 Here are 25 journal prompts to help you boost your self love and mental health: